RIALI-MOUAD/Sentiment-Analysis-Adv/README.md

 ### Model training :
 To train appropriate models to well visualize/Annalyse Sentiments, I tried 2 approaches : Baseline Model and complicated ones.
 #### Baseline Model :
-It is a simple CNN, The convultional part has 4 Convultionnal layers,
+It is a simple CNN, The convultional part has 4 Convultionnal layers, besides, I used maximum function in the pooling part.
+On the other hand, there is 2 dense layers, the last one is activated by softmax function.
+The embeded text shows the general structure of the baselone model:
 ```
 Model: "sequential_3"
 _________________________________________________________________